 Summer is beginning to wind down.
 It’s time to gather friends and family and head to a park to celebrate our 102nd birthday.
 How does the National Park Service provide fun, memorable, and inspiring experiences?

-Summer vacation, meteor showers, and one big birthday party are just a few of the reasons August is the perfect time to invite everyone to enjoy parks with friends and family.
+Summer vacation, meteor showers, and one big birthday party are just a few of the reasons our monthly theme for August is about enjoying parks with friends and family.
 With parks and programs across the country, there are limitless ways and plenty of opportunities to have fun.